exercism/problem-specifications/exercises/simple-cipher/description.md

 So when the plaintext is added to the key, we end up with the same message coming out.
 So "aaaa" is not an ideal key.
 But if we set the key to "dddd", we would get the same thing as the Caesar Cipher.

+Things get interesting when the key becomes more complex than a repeating letter.
+For example:

+Given the key "adadadadadadadadad", encoding the string "iamapandabear" would return "idmdpdngaeedr".

+If the key is shorter than the message, it will be repeated.
+For example:

+Given the key "ad", encoding the string "iamapandabear" would return "idmdpdngaeedr" (same as the previous example).

+Given the key "lemon", encoding the string "attackatdawn" would return "lxfopvefrnhr" (the key has been expanded to "lemonlemonle").

 ## Step 3